vkorlite/conlangmod/README.md

 ConLangMod is a project that helps conlangers systematize their conlangs, and write complex, i.e. not just simple character replacements, rules for changes in languages.
-It takes an object oriented approach to language.
+More indepth explanations for the proposed workings of ConLangMod are in outlide.md

 ---